Sikkim: Foundation of the monarchy

-According to legend, Khye Bumsa, a 14th-century prince from the Minyak House in Kham in eastern Tibet, received a divine revelation instructing him to travel south to seek his fortunes.
+According to legend, Khye Bumsa, a 14th-century prince from the Minyak House in Kham of Tibetan ancestry, received a divine revelation instructing him to travel south to seek his fortunes.
 A fifth-generation descendant of Khye Bumsa, Phuntsog Namgyal, became the founder of Sikkim's monarchy in 1642, when he was consecrated as the first Chogyal, or priest-king, of Sikkim by the three venerated lamas at Yuksom.

 Phuntsog Namgyal was succeeded in 1670 by his son, Tensung Namgyal, who moved the capital from Yuksom to Rabdentse (near modern Pelling).
 In 1700, Sikkim was invaded by the Bhutanese with the help of the half-sister of the Chogyal, who had been denied the throne.
-The Bhutanese were driven away by the Tibetan people, who restored the throne to the Chogyal ten years later.
+The Bhutanese were driven away by the Tibetans, who restored the throne to the Chogyal ten years later.
 Between 1717 and 1733, the kingdom faced many raids by the Nepalese in the west and Bhutanese in the east, culminating with the destruction of the capital Rabdentse by the Nepalese.
-In 1791, China sent troops to support Sikkim and defend Tibet against the Gorkha Kingdom.
-Following the subsequent defeat of Gorkha, the Chinese Qing dynasty established control over Sikkim.
+In 1791, the Dalai Lama sent troops to support Sikkim and defend Tibet against the Gorkha Kingdom.
+Following the subsequent defeat of Gorkha, an alliance of Sino-Tibetans established control over Sikkim.

 During the British Raj

-Following the beginning of British rule in neighbouring India, Sikkim allied with Britain against their common adversary, Nepal.
+Following the beginning of British rule of neighbouring India, Sikkim allied with Britain against their common adversary, Nepal.
 The Nepalese attacked Sikkim, overrunning most of the region including the Terai.
 This prompted the British East India Company to attack Nepal, resulting in the Gurkha War of 1814.
 Treaties signed between Sikkim and Nepal resulted in the return of the territory annexed by the Nepalese in 1817.
 However, ties between Sikkim and the British weakened when the latter began taxation of the Morang region.
-In 1849, two British physicians, Sir Joseph Dalton Hooker and Dr. Archibald Campbell, the latter being in charge of relations between the British and Sikkimese governments, ventured into the mountains of Sikkim unannounced and unauthorised.
-The doctors were detained by the Sikkimese government, leading to a punitive British expedition against the kingdom, after which the Darjeeling district and Morang were annexed to British India in 1853.
+In 1849, two British physicians, Sir Joseph Dalton Hooker and Archibald Campbell, the latter being the superintendent of Darjeeling, ventured into the mountains of Sikkim with the prior permission of King Tsugphu Namgyal.
+The doctors were detained by an influential Dewan, leading to a punitive British expedition against the kingdom, after which the Darjeeling district and Morang were annexed to British India in 1853.
 The Chogyal of Sikkim became a titular ruler under the directive of the British governor as a result of the invasion.

 Sikkim became a British protectorate in the later decades of the 19th century, formalised by a convention signed with China in 1890.
 Sikkim was gradually granted more sovereignty over the next three decades, and became a member of the Chamber of Princes, the assembly representing the rulers of the Indian princely states, in 1922.